 In a day and age where small electronic groups have all but replaced 17 piece bands, this group has seemingly achieved the impossible.
-For almost 30 years they have maintained a steady engagement, appearing in various clubs and hotels in the Columbus area.
+For more than 30 years they have maintained a steady engagement, appearing in various clubs and hotels in the Columbus area.

 Seventeen piece bands are virtually unheard of in cocktail lounges, but this bands unique situation has enjoyed enormous success and support from the many people who come every week to listen and dance to the Big Band sound.